OpenBazaar/official_docs/content/reference/api/cli.md

           --storage=              set the outgoing message storage option [self-hosted, dropbox] (default=self-hosted)
-          --bitcoincash           use a Bitcoin Cash wallet in a dedicated data directory --zcash=                use a ZCash wallet in a dedicated data directory.
+          --bitcoincash           use a Bitcoin Cash wallet in a dedicated data directory --zcash=                use a Zcash wallet in a dedicated data directory.
 To use this you must pass in the location of the zcashd binary.
 ```